 While one of us is away on a trip the other one stays home and online (have I mentioned we are a remote-only company and do not have an office?).
 We just have to plan our vacations ahead.
 We usually are pretty good at it and our schedule has been more or less stable:

 Alex takes a couple of family vacations, a mounting biking trip and a couple of conferences every year.
 I usually go snowboarding once or twice per season, take multiple weekend-long trips to various places in Europe and one proper vacation.

 Sometimes we are both away for short periods though.
 Like I'm writing this on a plane while Alex is offline camping in the woods with the family.
 So if something breaks right this moment no one will be able to fix it for a couple of hours.
 Here's hoping that airplane wi-fi becomes more common and stable.

 Over the years when something important broke down we added a monitoring system that alerts us about any issues with the component that died.
-By now every vital part of our business is covered by some kind of a watchdog and some of those systems have backups as well.
+By now every vital part of our SaaS Helpdesk is covered by some kind of a watchdog and all of those systems have backups as well.

 When something goes wrong both of us get four alerts - an email, a text message, a Telegram bot message, and a Slack alert.
 Other employees also see these alerts in Slack and can call us if none of us reacts quickly.